dzhus/blog/README.md

 - [x] source code highlighting and scrolling

-- [x] alternate links

-    For some reason, trying to do `loadAll pat .&&. hasVersion "raw"` in the body of `paginateRules` results in no items loaded, so we're using `load` instead (we know the identifier anyways).

 - [x] next/previous page link?

     This one seems more difficult than it should be: